-The total pension liability was determined by an actuarial valuation as of June 30, 2016, using the following actuarial assumptions, which were based on the results of an actuarial experience study for the period from July 1, 2012 to June 30, 2015, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of June 30, 2017, using the following actuarial assumptions, which were based on the results of an actuarial experience study for the period from July 1, 2012 to June 30, 2015, applied to all periods included in the measurement:

-Actuarial Cost Method: Entry Age Normal

-Mortality: 105 percent of the RP2014 Healthy Annuitant mortality table, sex distinct, with rates projected to 2015; generational mortality improvement factors were added for 2016 valuation.

-Inflation: 2.75 percent

-Investment rate of return: 7.00 percent

-Salary increases: Salary increase rates based on age-related productivity and merit rates plus inflation.
-Post-retirement benefit increases of 3.00 percent, compounded, for Tier 1 and 3.00 percent or one-half of the annual increase in the Consumer dition.
-Last updated for the June 30, 2014, valuation pursuant to an experience study of the period July 1, 2009 to June 30, 2013.
+Actuarial Cost Method: Entry Age Normal Mortality: 105% of the RP2014 Healthy Annuitant mortality table, sex distinct, with rates projected to 2015; generational mortality improvement factors were added for 2016 valuation.
+Inflation: 2.75% Investment rate of return: 7.00% Salary increases: Salary increase rates based on age-related productivity and merit rates plus inflation.
+Post-retirement benefit increases of 3.00%, compounded, for Tier 1 and 3.00% or one-half of the annual increase in the Consumer Price Index, whichever is less, simple, for Tier 2.
+Retirement age: Experience-based table of rates that are specific to the type of eligibility con- dition.
+Last updated for the June 30, 2014, valuation pursuant to an experi- ence study of the period July 1, 2009 to June 30, 2013.